 With everything set up, here are the steps to installing your first bees.

 Place the package at a comfortable height.
 Ease off the plywood cover, exposing the top of the feeder can.
 Give the whole box a little whack, to ensure the bees fall to the bottom.
-There's no need to overdo this, by the way.
+There’s no need to overdo this, by the way.
 You are merely dislodging them, not trying to knock them cold!

 Use your hive tool and/or the pliers to ease out the feed can.